alexboumb/SuperSimpleStocks2/README.txt

 The volume weighted stock price for TEA based on trades in the past 5 minutes is 96.0 The volume weighted stock price for GIN based on trades in the past 5 minutes is 120.0 The All Share Index is 107.33126291998991
-Sleeping 6 minutes to ensure that in the subsequent transactions the Volume Weighted Stock Price is calculated based on trades only in the past 5 minutes
+Sleeping 6 minutes to ensure that in the subsequent transactions the Volume Weighted Stock Price is calculated based on transactions only from the last 5 minutes
 Sold 10 shares of TEA at price 80
 Bought 10 shares of TEA at price 60
 Bought 10 shares of GIN at price 60